amorinocodes/DECO2017-Blog---Amorino/posts/conclusion.md

 ## Looking Back

 SEAblings is not the application I pictured at the start of semester, and I mean that in both directions.
-Some things turned out better than I expected — the visual identity feels genuinely considered, the performance held up under audit, and the team produced something coherent under real constraints.
+Some things turned out better than I expected, the visual identity feels genuinely considered, the performance held up under audit, and the team produced something coherent under real constraints.
 Other things fell short of what I had imagined, and the gap between the depth of interactivity we planned and what we shipped is something I will carry into the next project.

 Overall this class was a very rewarding experience.
 I want to thank Joel for being such a cool tutor and my group mates Natasha and Patricia for putting up with me and getting the job done together.
 I learned a lot about the behind the scenes and the actual functionality of creating a website, I improved my teamwork and after this course am confident in web design and hope to use what I learned in the workforce in the future.
-And who knows, maybe during the holidays we get SEAblings up and running again — I know I want to cook some more Southeast Asian food while on break!
+And who knows, maybe during the holidays we get SEAblings up and running again because I know I want to cook some more Southeast Asian food while on break!